 Now, the two of them practically finish each other’s sentences and remember all their adventures at Duke together just as any other college kids would.
 They embrace how much they stand out, something that’s been easier for them to do together, and they have the kind of hilarious and heartwarming relationship that makes you hope in humanity a little more.

 Tommaso told me that he’s even begun to “move like a wheelchair,” in that he’ll take pathways that are handicap accessible even when Bryan isn’t around, just out of habit.
-The two have been to Iceland, Italy and Tokyo together, and their plans for next semester’s Spring Break are no less ambitious.
+The two have been to Iceland, Italy and Tokyo together, and their plans for spring break are no less ambitious.
 Tommaso carries Bryan up the stairs to Central Campus apartments whenever they go to a party together, and Bryan fills in Tommaso’s stories to ensure that his faulty English doesn’t ruin or omit any important details.